Goldsmiths, University of London: Rankings

-In 2017, Goldsmiths' Media and Communications department was named the second best in the UK and eighth worldwide, although by 2020 this department's ranking had fallen to 18th in the UK.
-Goldsmiths' overall national rankings are about 70th, and in the TEF Goldsmiths achieved a Bronze rating, the lowest possible ranking.
+QS World University Rankings ranked Goldsmiths' media and communications offerings as second in the UK and eighth worldwide in 2017, and second and eleventh respectively in 2023.

 Open access to research by Goldsmiths academics

 Goldsmiths Research Online (GRO) is a repository of research publications and other research outputs conducted by academics at Goldsmiths.
 The repository also holds Goldsmiths' collection of doctoral theses.
 GRO is part of Goldsmiths Online Research Collections (ORC) which also includes Goldsmiths Journals Online (GOJO), a hosting platform for open access journals and conference proceedings.

 Student life

 Sports, clubs and traditions

 Sports teams and societies are organised by the Goldsmiths Students' Union.
-The Union runs 18 sports clubs, 11 of which compete in either University of London Union or BUCS leagues.
+The Union runs multiple sports clubs which compete in BUCS leagues.
+The Students' Union also runs numerous societies.

-The Students' Union runs 35 societies, ranging from political societies and identity-based societies (for example the Jewish society and the LGBT society) to interest-based societies (the Drama Society and the on-campus radio station Wired) and more.

 Student media

 Goldsmiths has a long history of student-led media platforms, including Smiths Magazine, The Leopard newspaper, and Wired radio.
 The student media is run independently by students at the college.